Safiq Rahim: 2014 AFF Championship

 On 19 November 2014, Safiq was named in the Malaysia squad for the 2014 AFF Championship.
 On 26 November 2014, Safiq scored one goal in a 2–3 defeat to Thailand.
 He scored the match first goal in the 28th minute before Adisak Kraisorn made an equaliser 2 minutes before the half time.

 In the final group stage match against Singapore, Safiq's combative display and enterprise shone through and he was statistically the player with the most passes and touches on the ball.
 His best trait though is not in his cultured right foot, but in his mind, when he calmly converted the penalty in the Lion's den amidst the jeers and mocking by the partisan crowd helping Malaysia to progress to knockout stage.

 In the first leg semi final match against Vietnam, Safiq converted another penalty but Malaysia lost 1–2.
 In the second leg, Safiq scored the opening goal after Malaysia received a penalty kick in the 4th minutes.
 In the second leg of the 2014 AFF Championship final, Safiq scored another penalty in the 7th minutes.
 He then scored his sixth goal of the tournament, a free kick but two late goals from Thailand resulted in Malaysia losing 3–4 on aggregate.
 With his 6-goal haul, Safiq became the first midfielder in the tournament's 18-year history to have picked up the Golden Boot award.

 Malaysia XI

 On 13 and 16 July 2011, Safiq captained the Malaysia XI in their matches against Arsenal and Liverpool.
 Malaysia XI lost 0–4 against Arsenal.
 Just before the stroke of half time against Liverpool, with Malaysia trailing 0–1, Safiq scored from a free-kick to equalise for Malaysia.
 Despite a spirited comeback, Malaysia XI went on to lose 3–6 to Liverpool.

 Personal life

-Safiq is the oldest child to Rahim bin Muhd.
+Safiq is the eldest child of Rahim bin Muhd.
 Yatim and Aidah binti Majid.
 He has a sister, Safiqa.

-Safiq is married to Malaysian professional ten pin bowler, Zandra Aziela.
+Safiq is married to Malaysian professional ten-pin bowler, Zandra Aziela.

+On 7 May 2024, Safiq was accosted by two individuals on a motorcycle who threatened him with a hammer and smashed his car's window.
+Two people were arrested, one of whom was later released.